Connections on Lie groupoids and Chern-Weil theory: Acknowledgements

 \section{Acknowledgements}

 The first author acknowledges the support of a J. C. Bose Fellowship.
 The second author acknowledges research support from SERB, DST, Government of India grant MTR/2018/000528.
-The fourth author would like to thank the Tata Institute of Fundamental Research (TIFR) in Mumbai and the University of Leicester for financial support.
+The fourth author would like to thank the Tata Institute of Fundamental Research (TIFR) in Mumbai for financial support and a great hospitality.